digiaonline/outdoors-sports-map/README.md

 - Run `yarn start` to start up the development server
 - Application is now available at `localhost:5000`

-On Linux `npm rebuild node-sass` might be necessary.

 ## Deploying

 * Install Capistrano by running the following commands: